lucthienphong1120/unzipper/README.md

-# File Unzipper
+# The Unzipper

-The File Unzipper extracts .zip and .rar archives or .gz/tar.gz files on webservers.
+The Unzipper extracts .zip and .rar archives or .gz/tar.gz files on webservers.
 It detects .zip/.rar/.tar.gz/.gz archives and let you choose which one to extract (if there are multiple archives available).
-It also supports creating archives.
+As of version 0.1.0 it also supports creating archives.

 It's handy if you do not have shell access.
 E.g. if you want to upload a lot of files (php framework or image collection) as archive - because it is much faster than uploading each file by itself.

-use to compress and extract your resources if the hosting you are using does not support it

 ## Requirements
 PHP 5.3 and newer